Top Reasons to Go Rhino Trekking in Zimbabwe

 By Jon Provan

 Jon booked tours in Zimbabwe as part of the Oasis Overland Coast to Coast trip, which runs from Nairobi to Cape Town.
 The day of rhino trekking was run by Black Rhino Safaris, based in Bulawayo.
-If this experience sounds appealing to you consider going to volunteer in Zimbabwe or plan a gap year in Zimbabwe.
+If this experience sounds appealing to you consider going to volunteer in Zimbabwe.